WideSu/WideSu.github.io/_projects/project-1.md

 ## Step3: Conduct feature engineering for time-series data

-I tried different methods of feature selection
+I tried different methods of feature selection: statistic filtering methods, embedded methods, and wapper methods.
+They have pros and cons
 <img width="917" alt="image" src="https://user-images.githubusercontent.com/44923423/179951005-e418cf62-e495-421b-b552-a1d869b1bc3d.png">
 reference: Chandrashekar, Girish, and Ferat Sahin.
 "A survey on feature selection methods."
 Computers & Electrical Engineering 40.1 (2014): 16-28.

+For statisitic filtering methods, such as

 Selected the five most important features.
 Union of 4 feature selection does not lead to significantly different results.